Deprime/meme-terminal/README.md

 # Meme Terminal

-This is a mini app that allows you to track transactions on a meme token through gRPC
+This is a mini app that allows you to track trades on a meme token through gRPC

 ## Tech stack